chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

 ---
 layout: post
-title: ELI5 - Automatic program repair
+title: Explaining automatic program repair using concrete example
 visible: 0
 ---

+When I started working with automatic program repair (Feb 2018).
+My first question was: "Just how can we automatically repair bugs?".
+Much like other technologies, once you understand what is going on under the hood.
+You realize that it is nothing magical, we can solve the problem by simplifying the problem with empirically verified assumptions.
+So this blog post is intended for people that are interesting in the question, "Just how can we automatically repair bugs?".
+This by no means the state-of-the-art solution in the field, rather than just very simple approach to illustrate the idea.

 What is automatic program repair?
 Martin Monperrus defined it in his paper ["Automatic Software Repair: a Bibliography"](https://arxiv.org/abs/1807.00515) as:

 > Automatic repair is the transformation of an unacceptable behavior of a program execution into an acceptable on according to a specification.

 So how do automatic program repair transform the program?
-What are unacceptable/acceptable behavior?
+What is unacceptable/acceptable behavior?
 How do we define the specification?
-I will try to give answers to these questions in this blog post.
+I will try to give answers to these questions in this blog post by guiding you through a concrete example.
 Note that I will only discuss **automatic program repair at source code level**, and I will also trade **accuracy for simplicity** when explaining concepts in automatic program repair.

 ----